Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

 \section{Introduction}

-Suppose the vertices of a finite graph $G = (V,E)$, with $|V|=n$, are colored independently and uniformly at random with $c$ colors.
-The probability that the resulting coloring has no monochromatic edge, that is, it is a proper coloring is $\chi_G(c)/c^n$, where $\chi_G(c)$ denotes the number of proper colorings of $G$ using $c$-colors.
-The function $\chi_G$ is the chromatic polynomial of $G$, and is a central object in graph theory \cite{chromaticbook} with several interesting unsolved problems \cite{toft_book,toft_unsolved}.
-A natural generalization is to consider a general coloring distribution $\vec p=(p_1, p_2, \ldots , p_c)$, where the probability that a vertex is colored with color $a\in [c]$ is $p_a$ independent of the colors of the other vertices, where $p_a\ge 0$, and $\sum_{a=1}^c p_a=1$.
-Define $P_G(\vec p)$ to be the probability that $G$ is properly colored. $P_G(\vec p)$ is related to Stanley's generalized chromatic polynomial \cite{stanley}, and under the uniform coloring distribution it is precisely the proportion of proper $c$-colorings of $G$.
-Recently, Fadnavis \cite{fadnavis} proved that $P_G(\vec p)$ is Schur-convex, whenever the graph $G$ is claw-free, that is, when $G$ contains no induced $K_{1,3}$.
-This implies that for a claw-free graph, the probability that it is properly colored is maximized under the uniform distribution, which means $p_a=1/c$ for all $a\in [c]$.
-Limit theorems for the number of monochromatic edges under the uniform coloring distribution, when the number of colors grows in an appropriate way compared to the number edges, have recently been proved by Bhattacharya et al. \cite{bbbpdsm}.
+Suppose the vertices of a finite graph $G = (V,E)$, with $|V|=N$, are colored independently and uniformly at random with $c$ colors.
+The probability that the resulting coloring has no monochromatic edge, that is, it is a proper coloring is $\chi_G(c)/c^N$, where $\chi_G(c)$ denotes the number of proper colorings of $G$ using $c$-colors.
+The function $\chi_G$ is the chromatic polynomial of $G$, which is a central object in graph theory \cite{chromaticbook,toft_book}.
+A natural extension is to consider a general coloring distribution $\vec p=(p_1, p_2, \ldots , p_c)$, where the probability that a vertex is colored with color $a\in [c]$ is $p_a$ which is independent of the colors of the other vertices, where $p_a\ge 0$, and $\sum_{a=1}^c p_a=1$.
+Then the probability that $G$ is properly colored is related to Stanley's generalized chromatic polynomial \cite{fadnavis,stanley}.
+Limit theorems for the number of monochromatic edges under the uniform coloring distribution, that is, $p_a=1/c$ for all $a\in [c]$, was derived recently by Bhattacharya et al. \cite{bbbpdsm}.